dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 - `os_auditd_action_mail_acct`
   - Default: root
   - Description: If `space_left_action` or `admin_space_left_action` are set to `email`, uses the address or alias to send the email using `/usr/lib/sendmail`.
 If the address or alias is not local, requires email properly configured on the machine and network.
-- `os_auditd_log_format`
-  - Default: `RAW`
-  - Description: The log format describes how the information should be stored on disk.
-There are 2 options: raw and enriched.
-If set to `RAW`, the audit records will be stored in a format exactly as the kernel sends it.
-The `ENRICHED` option will resolve all uid, gid, syscall, architecture, and socket address information before writing the event to disk.
-This aids in making sense of events created on one system but reported/analyzed on another system.
 - `os_mnt_boot_dir_mode`
   - Default: `0700`
   - Description: Set default perimissions for /boot